Christmas Stollen

 • In a medium bowl, combine raisins, currants, cranberries and candied lemon & orange peel.
 Pour rum over and stir until well mixed.
 Let it sit for 2 ½ hours, stirring often so the fruits can absorb the rum.

-• Meanwhile, in a small skillet over medium heat, toast ½ cup sliced almonds until lightly brown, about 5 minutes; set aside to cool completely.
+• Meanwhile, in a small skillet over medium heat, toast ½ cup blanched sliced almonds until lightly brown, about 5 minutes; set aside to cool completely.

 • In a medium saucepan over medium heat, combine milk, sugar, salt, almond extract and 1 ½ cups of unsalted butter.
 Stir until sugar is dissolved.
 Set aside to cool until it reaches about 100ºF (not cooler or hotter).